zhixy/Laser-Camera-Calibration-Toolbox/README.md

 ## References

 [1] Q. Zhang and R. Pless, “Extrinsic calibration of a camera and laser range finder (improves camera calibration),” in Intelligent Robots and Systems, 2004.(IROS 2004).
 Proceedings.
 2004 IEEE/RSJ International Conference on, 2004, vol. 3, pp. 2301–2306.
+[2] F. Vasconcelos, J. P. Barreto, and U. Nunes, “A Minimal Solution for the Extrinsic Calibration of a Camera and a Laser-Rangefinder,” IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 34, no. 11, pp. 2097–2107, Nov.
+2012.